ColumPaget/filewatch/README.md

-ip-per-sec=<num>            Match events where an ip address has opened this many files per second. ip-per-min=<num>            Match events where an ip address has opened this many files per minute. ip-per-hour=<num>           Match events where an ip address has opened this many files per hour.

-logfile=<path>              Set logfile path to write to.
+ip-per-sec=<num>            Match events where an ip address has opened this many files per second. ip-per-min=<num>            Match events where an ip address has opened this many files per minute. ip-per-hour=<num>           Match events where an ip address has opened this many files per hour. logfile=<path>              Set logfile path to write to. fileowner=<name>            Set the owner of a logfile or backup file. fown=<name>                 Set the owner of a logfile or backup file. filegroup=<name>            Set the group of a logfile or backup file. fgrp=<name>                 Set the owner of a logfile or backup file. fmode=<perms>               Set permissions of a logfile or backup file.
 ```